If you’re about to buy a Keurig, then you’re the kind of person who wants coffee fast and easy. No song and dance, just java.

 How is Keurig 2.0 different to Keurig 1.0?

 Released in 2014, the Keurig 2.0 Brewing Technology™ introduces several improvements where the Keurig 1.0 lineup fell short.
-The most important of all are superior flavor and upgraded brew sizes.
+The most important of all include superior flavor and upgraded brew sizes.

 The newer models use larger K-Cup pods which give you a stronger brew.
 The 2.0 technology also includes additional functionalities such as touch-activated control on different strengths, flavors, and temperatures.